 For an epicure, preparing a delicious meal is only part of the challenge.
 The other part is presenting it beautifully so it looks as great as it tastes.
 Even before guests dig in, they know they’re about to experience something special.

 Help them serve up beautiful fare with the gift of a lovely serving piece.
-For instance, a gorgeous hardwood slab is excellent for serving up items like bread, cheese, and crudités, and it can double as a cutting board.
+For instance, a gorgeous hardwood slab can serve as a cheese board or present a selection of crudites and doubles as a cutting board.
 Or consider a whimsical bamboo board in the shape of your favorite cook’s home state.
 A wooden bowl is a good choice for salad or fruit.

 If wood isn’t their style, consider ceramic pieces.
 On a $20 to $50 budget, it’s easy to find a set of colorful mixing bowls that are pretty enough for serving.
 Or choose a single statement piece, like a beautiful marbleized bowl or a serving platter with a pattern in soft, muted colors.